dendiriguna/dendiriguna/README.md

 - 👋 Hi, I’m @dendiriguna
 - 👀 I’m interested in web developing
-- 🌱 I’m currently learning html, css, javascript & c++
+- 🌱 I’m currently learning html, css, javascript and React.js
 - 💞️ I’m looking to collaborate on developing some web
 - 📫 you can send an e-mail to dendiriguna@yahoo.com for business